A few years ago, I was lying in bed after a full day of non-stop going and all I could think was–

 These hands have cooked 100’s of meals, folded 1000’s of piles of laundry, and your arms have held precious little ones til’ you couldn’t anymore.

-Moms they need us to be healthy and strong!
+Moms, our kids need us to be healthy and strong!
 Because no matter what our society whispers about motherhood, it DOES matter!
 You do make a difference!
 So let’s start by taking care of ourselves!
 I’ve been overly exhausted and burnt out.
 And I’m here to tell you when I am in the mode I can’t be loving nor caring and much less nurturing.

 So please here me out, make time for yourself!
 Stop feeling guilty about it!